Pascalduc/UFOs/README.md

 ![table_example](Resources/table_example.png)

 ## Summary:
-•	In a summary, this new table is working properly but to clear the filters, we must either delete all entry and press `ENTER` or go back up to the top of the page to refresh the page by clicking on UFO sightings.
+•	In summary, this new table is working properly but to clear the filters, we must either delete all entry and press `ENTER` or go back up to the top of the page to refresh the page by clicking on UFO sightings.

 •	To improve this page, we could add a `CLEAR` button close to the filters.